microsoft/SmartHotel360-MixedReality/README.md

 ![AndroidBuildSettings](Documents/Images/AndroidBuildSettings.png)

 4. After you Build and Export the project, open it in Android Studio.
-Once loaded and synced, build the solution.
+Once loaded and synced, build the solution and run it in your Android device.

 ### 9. HoloLens (Optional)